Hellowww-02/CraftLife/README.md

 ## 📌 Release scope

-CraftLife v1.0.0 provides a complete desktop experience that works locally without an internet connection.
+CraftLife v1.4.0 provides a complete desktop experience that works locally without an internet connection.
+The UI is a React shell inside PyQt `QWebEngineView`; game logic stays in Python/SQLite.
 Supabase integration is optional and additive.

 | Area | Status |
 |---|---|